kunhwiko/concepts/cloud/kubernetes/A-containers.md

 ##### Image Layers
 ```
 Images are built as a series of layers, or intermediate images that each represent changes from previous layers
 (e.g. ENV, COPY, RUN commands in Dockerfiles each represent a layer).
-If changes are made, only the new layers
+These layers are read only and if changes
-need to be pulled or pushed on top of existing layers residing in an image cache.
+are made, only the new layers need to be pulled or pushed on top of existing layers residing in an image cache.
 ```

 ##### Containers